What is 3 on 3 in basketball?

-3 on 3 consists of action that occurs when three players for one particular team compete on a basketball court against another three players from a different particular team, ultimately to win a game.
+3 on 3 generally occurs when three players for one particular team compete on a basketball court against another three players from a different particular team, ultimately to win a game.

-What is a brief history of 3 on 3 basketball
+What is an example of 3 on 3 offense?

 This is a basic explanation of the general rules for a 3 on 3 pickup basketball game, which is commonly played among friends or random people at an indoor gym or on an outdoor court.